.NET HELP

 Conclusion

 The virtual keyword in C# is a cornerstone of object-oriented programming, enabling polymorphism and dynamic dispatch.
 By allowing derived classes to provide specific implementations of methods, properties, and events defined in base classes, it empowers developers to create flexible and reusable code structures.
 Through practical examples and understanding the relationship between virtual methods, override mechanisms and class hierarchies, developers can effectively utilize these concepts in building robust applications.
 Furthermore, these concepts would also help developers to use IronPDF more efficiently in their applications.
-You can test IronPDF without spending anything using its free trial costs $749 and upwards.
+You can test IronPDF without spending anything using its free trial options.